-With our speech routing solution, the accessibility of your contact centre will be optimized, customers are identified and questions classified using speech recognition.
-Calls are handled via self-service or routed to the right employee with the right skill and the agent will immediately see if the customer has already been in contact before and about what.
+With our speech routing solution, the availability of your customer service will improve and customer experience will be optimized.
+Customers are identified and questions classified using speech recognition.
+Calls are handled via self-service or routed to the right agent with the right skill.
+The agent will immediately see if the customer has already been in contact before and about what.
 We distinguish four steps in the customer contact journey.

 Who is the customer?

 With the identity based on CLI, we query the CRM and other systems and collect as much information as we can.
 This information includes: recent orders, status of previous contacts, client profile, etc. We can anticipate questions; for example if we know that delivery of the customers order is delayed we can act accordingly.
 Some callers will be directly routed to self-service or to a specific agent skill, for example if we suspect fraud or if there’s a problem with a payment.
 Repeat callers can also be routed directly to the previously selected destination.
 When you know who the customer is, the products and services of the customer are known and possible related questions can be anticipated for the next step: classification

 Finding out the customer’s demand works very well with speech recognition.
 When customers call they will hear: “Hello, how may I help you?”.
 The caller can state the question in their own words.
 Based on what the customer says, the call is routed, a follow-up question is asked or the customer receives a direct answer via self-service.

 Language and classification models are needed to convert the recorded question into a subject.
 How customers talk and ask questions is recorded in the language model with industry and organization specific context.
 The classification model shows which questions refer to the possible customer contact topics of the organization.